Speiser meets Misiurewicz: Speiser Misiurewicz maps are rare

 To proceed, we have to distinguish whether $D(\xi_{n_j,j}(a_0), S/2)$ is contained in the Fatou set $\f(f_0)$ of $f_0$ for each $j$.
 For this purpose, recall that we are only considering singular values in the Julia set of $f_0$; see Section 3.1.
 Let $\H$ denote the index set of all $v_j(0)$ defined in \eqref{kj}.
 This set either ranges over all singular values of $f_0$ or omits some singular values which must lie in the attracting basins of $f_0$ by Proposition \ref{fatoucomponent}.
 Then we have that $\I\subset \H$.

 First we assume that $D(\xi_{n_j,j}(a_0), S/2)\subset \f(f_0)$ for all $j\in \I$.
+Note that the Fatou set $\f(f_0)$ consists of only attracting basins and under perturbations these attracting basins are persistent.
 By making perturbations sufficiently small we can have that $D(\xi_{n_j,j}(a_0), S/4)\subset \f(f_a)$ for all $a\in D(0,r)$.
 Let $P$ denote the set of parameters $a$ in $D(a_0, r_0)$ with this property.
 Then for each $a\in P$, the corresponding singular values $v_j(a)$ of $f_a$ for $j\in \I$ fall into attracting cycles.
 For those indices $i$ in $\H\setminus\I$, they belong to the Julia set of $f_a$ and fall into a hyperbolic set, as for such indices the function $x_i(a)$ is identically equal to zero (and thus $v_i(a)$ have same behaviours as the corresponding $v_i(0)$); see Lemma \ref{indi}.
 In other words, each $f_a$ with $a\in P$ is a Misiurewicz map unless $\I=\H$ in which case $f_a$ is hyperbolic.
 If the latter is not happening, then one can find a full dimensional ball in $B(0,r)$ such that each parameter $a$ in this ball has the property that all singular values in the Julia set $\j(f_a)$ satisfy that $x_j(a)\equiv 0$.
 This contradicts with Lemma \ref{indi}.
 So there exists a positive constant $0<c<1$ such that

 Now we assume that $D(\xi_{n_j,j}(a_0), S/2)\subset \f(f_0)$ for some (but not all) $j\in \I$.
 Denote by $\I'$ the set of such indices.
 Then for each $j\in\I\setminus\I'$, we see that $D(\xi_{n_j,j}(a_0), S/2)\cap\j(f_0)\neq\emptyset$.